Manage Values

 Value Filtering

-Rot can display and filter Values using rot val-lst.
+Rot can display and filter Values using rot value-list.
 This command supports using regular expressions, so you can easily filter and display Values using regex:

 This command would display all Values that start with prd/postgresql or stg/postgresql.